Dwarf cat: Testing

-Testing

-There are many tests that can be run on cats: feline immunodeficiency virus (FIV) and feline leukemia virus (FeLV) tests, heartworm tests, fecal tests, blood tests, etc. Depending on the problems a cat is exhibiting, or what concerns the pet owners may have, different, more advanced tests may be ordered.
-If a cat is showing signs of feline dwarfism, specific testing can be done to determine if dwarfism is the cause, or if another condition, such as congenital feline hypothyroidism, is causing symptoms similar to feline dwarfism.

 Congenital feline hypothyroidism

 Dwarfism has the potential to be mistaken as congenital feline hypothyroidism.
 Signs such as disproportionate dwarfism, skeletal abnormalities, and mental disabilities point to both dwarfism and hypothyroidism.
 Because of this, proper testing can determine whether the cat is showing signs of hypothyroidism or if there is a deeper issue.

 A blood test measures the levels of thyroid-stimulating hormone (TSH) in the cat can be performed to rule out feline dwarfism.
 The test checks the levels of the thyroid hormones thyroxine (T4) and triiodothyronine (T3) and will determine if the cat has hypothyroidism, or if further testing needs to be done to come to a different diagnosis.

 In 2018, a study was performed on a 10-month-old kitten showing signs of disproportionate dwarfism.
-Testing was performed on the (TSH), which confirmed hypothyroidism in the kitten.
+Testing was performed on its TSH, which confirmed hypothyroidism in the kitten.
 The kitten was prescribed thyroid hormone supplementation and after 22 months, presented as an average, healthy cat.
 Once diagnosed, thyroid hormone supplementation should start as early as possible.